rlakinie/FL-IDS/README.md

 ## Methodology
 The project's aim is to propose a hybrid server-edge FL framework that offloads pre-training to a central server while enabling lightweight fine-tuning on edge devices, particularly for connected and autonomous vehicle architecture and other related applications.
 This implmnetation addressses resource constraints in Federated Learning on the edge, particularly for CAV computing environments.

 Implementation includes training a 1D ConvNet for Network Intrusuion Detection, deployed across a server and a number of Raspberry Pis acting as clients.
-The server pretrains a global intrusion detection model using proxy data - in this specific implementation, the proxy data used is the original NSL-KDD Testing data.
-Further details can be found in the paper.
+The server pretrains a global intrusion detection model using proxy data.

+## Quick Start Guide

 ##